ibm-cloud-docs/assistant-data/skill-search-add.md

     This option was introduced with the 1.5.0 release.
     {: note}

-1. Click **Try it** to open the "Try it out" pane for testing.
+1. Click **Try it** to open the **Try it out** pane for testing.
 Enter a test message to see the results that are returned when your configuration choices are applied to the search.
 Make adjustments as necessary.

 1. Click **Create**.